MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 layouts.
 The [!include[pn-layout](../includes/pn-layout.md)] app comes with a set of preinstalled models, and you can also add your own.

-> [!TIP]
-> As of the May 2019 update, [!include[pn-layout](../includes/pn-layout.md)] includes new learning tools including teaching moments and demo layouts.
-To learn more about these tools, see [Learning tools for Dynamics 365 Layout](user-guide#learn).

 ### Create a layout

 There are two ways to create a layout: